 California Environmental Legislation and Policy Clinic

-The California Environmental Legislation & Policy Clinic gives students a unique opportunity to experience the legislative process in California through direct work with legislative staffers, advocates, and stakeholders.
+The California Environmental Legislation & Policy Clinic gives students a unique opportunity to experience the legislative process in California through direct work with legislative staffers and engagement with advocates and stakeholders.
 Students work on cutting-edge environmental issues, contributing to innovative legislative solutions, and gain a nuanced understanding of what it takes to make law in California.

-Students in the Clinic work in small teams in collaboration with legislative staffers in the California State Senate and Assembly.
-Since the clinic’s launch in fall 2019, students have partnered on projects with the offices of State Senators Ben Allen (SD-26, Chair – Senate Environmental Quality Committee), Henry Stern (SD-27, Chair – Senate Natural Resources and Water Committee) and Sydney Kamlager (SD-30, Member – Senate Budget Committee), and Assemblymember Eduardo Garcia (AD-56, Chair – Assembly Water, Parks, and Wildlife Committee).
+Students work in small teams in collaboration with legislative staffers in the California State Senate and Assembly.
+Since the clinic’s launch in fall 2019, students have partnered on projects with the offices of State Senator Ben Allen, Assemblymember Joaquin Arambula, Assemblymember Eduardo Garcia, former Speaker of the Assembly Anthony Rendon, State Senator Henry Stern, Assemblymember Lori Wilson, and U.S. Rep. (and then-State Senator) Sydney Kamlager-Dove.

 Read More